sepehrmn/sepehrmn/README.md

 ### Hi there 👋 I'm Sepehr.

-Computational neuroscientist now building something cool in AI + Healthcare as the CTO of LeoZane.
+Computational neuroscientist now building something cool in AI + Healthcare as the CTO of an early-stage startup.

 Personal interests include spatial computing, healthcare, computational psychiatry, and applying AI in these areas.